Brief History Of My Military Service

 Camp Thunderbolt, Vietnam, just after my 21st birthday in October 1965.

-Airman Robert Michael
+Airman Robin Michael

 4th Direct Air Support Flight (DASF) as a

-Combat Forward Air Controller, Close Air Support
+Forward Air Controller, Close Air Support

 Radio Operator, Maintenance, And Driver